Antoinechss/Deep-RL-for-traffic-control/README.md

-# REINFORCEMENT LEARNING - Intelligent Traffic Signal Control with Partial Detection
+# DEEP REINFORCEMENT LEARNING - Intelligent Traffic Signal Control with Partial Detection
 Implementation of the REINFORCE Deep RL algorithm for traffic control at road intersections

 This project aims at implementing a REINFORCE agent and visualize its effectiveness in various applications.

-**STEP 1** :Implement a generic REINFORCE and test it over gym environments
+**STEP 1** :Implement a generic REINFORCE agent and test it over simple gym environments

 - [`ReinforceAgent_MLP.py`](models/ReinforceAgent_MLP.py) : Simple 2 layer MLP version for discrete array input situations.
 Tested on [`CartPole-v1`](https://www.gymlibrary.dev/environments/classic_control/cart_pole/)